 If you’re on LinkedIn, some of XING’s features may seem familiar to you, including the following:

 A list of connections and options to import your address book

 A long list of applications you can plug in to your account for functions that range from personal productivity, carpooling, team management, and document management

 An option to go ad free for premium members

 Low-cost premium membership options ($5 to $10 a month)

 Because XING is a German company, it really is most useful in Germany.
-Despite its concerted efforts to expand to other countries, the vast majority of users are still German.
+Despite its concerted efforts to expand to other countries, currently, the vast majority of users and its acquisitions are still German.